 Avoid hard, spicy, or salty foods that can make your mouth sore.

-If you’ve been exposed to someone who has chickenpox but don’t have symptoms yet, your doctor may give you an injection of a treatment called immunoglobulin.
+If you’ve been exposed to someone who has chickenpox but doesn’t have symptoms yet, your doctor may give you an injection of a treatment called immunoglobulin.
 It can help prevent severe chickenpox.
 Your doctor may consider this therapy if you’re:

 - A smoker